dnndev/xmp-docs/template-controls/navigate-url.md

 summary: >-
   The NavigateUrl tag (new to version 4.6) allows you to call the DNN API function NavigateUrl().
-This allows you to generate URLs that utilize the site's configured URL Provider and makes it easier to...
+This allows you to generate URLs that utilize the site's configured URL Provider and makes it easier to generate Friendly links.
 keywords:
   - navigate
   - url